starknet-edu/starknetbook/primer/README.md

 ***No matter how large the computation, the proof can be very quickly verified on-chain.***

-This allows Alice to move her money freely between L1 and L2 (...soon to be L3) and operate on an low-cost, expressive blockchain layer.
+This allows Alice to move her money freely between L1 and L2 (...soon to be L3) and operate on a low-cost, expressive blockchain layer.
-All while inheritting the highest form of data security evolution from the L1 and not having to delegate trust to any centralized party!
+All while inheriting the highest form of data security evolution from the L1 and not having to delegate trust to any centralized party!

 <p align="center">
     🎯